-- 1. Are there any changes to this table?
-No. - 2.
-How should charges and collections for patients enrolled in an indigent care program be handled?
+2. How should charges and collections for patients enrolled in an indigent care program be handled?

-Report such charges on the self-pay Line 13 in Column A. Do not report payments received from state or local indigent care programs subsidizing services rendered to patients who are uninsured on this table.
+Report such charges as Self-Pay, Line 13 in Column A. Do not report payments received from state or local indigent care programs subsidizing services rendered to patients who are uninsured on this table.
 Report these payments, whether made on a per-visit basis or as a lump sum for services rendered, on Line 6a of Table 9E.
 See Table 9E Cross-Table Reporting Guidance for Indigent Programs for specific instructions.

 Do not classify anything as an indigent care program without first reviewing this in a UDS Training Program, with your UDS Reviewer, or with the UDS Support Center.

-3. Are the data on this table cash- or accrual-based?
+3. Are the data on this table cash- or accrualbased?